Annual Corporate Governance Report

 Recommendation 8.4 | |||

-3. Company discloses the remuneration on an individual basis, including termination and retirement provisions. | Compliant | Please see Remunerations Policy. | |
+3. Company discloses the remuneration on an individual basis, including termination and retirement provisions. | Non-Compliant | The individual remunerations of GLAPI’s Directors, Officers and employees is treated with confidentiality. | |

 Recommendation 8.5 | |||

-2. Company discloses material or significant RPTs in its Annual Company Report or Annual Corporate Governance Report, reviewed and approved by the Board, and submitted for confirmation by majority vote of the stockholders in the annual stockholders' meeting during the year. | Compliant | Please see Annual Report. | |
+2. Company discloses material or significant RPTs in its Annual Company Report or Annual Corporate Governance Report, reviewed and approved by the Board, and submitted for confirmation by majority vote of the stockholders in the annual stockholders' meeting during the year. | Compliant | Link: Annual Report | |

 Recommendation 8.7 | |||

-1. Company’s corporate governance policies, programs and procedures are contained in its Manual on Corporate Governance (MCG). | Compliant | Please see Code of Corporate Governance in this link | |
+1. Company’s corporate governance policies, programs and procedures are contained in its Manual on Corporate Governance (MCG). | Compliant | Link: Corporate Governance Code | |

-2. Company’s MCG is posted on its company website. | Compliant | ||
+2. Company’s MCG is posted on its company website. | Compliant | Corporate Governance Code can be found on our website at www.generali.com.ph | |

 Principle 9: The company should establish standards for the appropriate selection of an external auditor, and exercise effective oversight of the same to strengthen the external auditor's independence and enhance audit quality. | |||